FlamedDogo99/EaglerMobile/README.md

 ### Features and documentation
 #### Fake API's
 - Pointerlock methods such as `Element.prototype.requestPointerLock`, `document.pointerLockElement`, and `document.exitPointerLock` are replaced with vanilla JavaScript that mimics pointerlock functionality.
 This allows the EaglerCraft client to load.
-- Fullscreen methods such as "Element.prototype.requestFullscreen`, `document.fullscreenElement`, and `document.exitFullscreen` are replaced with vanilla JavaScript that mimics fullscreen functionality.
+- Fullscreen methods such as `Element.prototype.requestFullscreen`, `document.fullscreenElement`, and `document.exitFullscreen` are replaced with vanilla JavaScript that mimics fullscreen functionality.
 This fixes a crash due with viewport dimensions.

 #### Keyboard Events
 - The EaglerCraft client captures keypress through a `keydown` event listener.
 Because Android devices currently have an issue with `keydown` and `keyup` events, Eagler Mobile dynamically toggles between capturing `keydown` and `input` events.
 The state is saved in window.keyboardFix, and is toggled if a faulty keyboard event is detected.